award28/Deep_Learning_Exercises/xor_nn/README.md

 output nodes, one representing 1 and the other 0.
 Then, I can apply the same concepts used here for my next deep learning exercise; a neural network w/ out machine learning libraries that works on the MNIST data set.

+####  Update:

+Since I've started looking at this problem from a linear algebra perspective it's much more intuitive, and I was able to get the network working with two outputs!
+Now it's time to move onto the MNIST dataset.